argoproj-labs/hera/docs/user-guides/script-constructors.md

 > the scope of the script-decorated function!

 If your function uses standard library imports from Python, you will be able to run your function with any standard Python image, specified by the `image` argument of the decorator.
-Therefore, if you use non-standard imports, such as `numpy`, you will need to use an image that includes `numpy`, or build your own (e.g. as a Docker image).
+However, if you use third-party imports, such as `numpy`, you will need to use an image that includes `numpy`, or build your own (e.g. as a Docker image).

 #### Input types